GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 proximity to Saunders Island as the break point between trips.

-I also remove sections of the trips where the average speed was less than 1 kph for 3 hours.
+I also remove sections of the trips where the average speed was less than 1.2 kph for 3 hours.
 These long sections of low speed movement have been inserted into the data by crawl.

-Why?

 The tags we used were programmed to turn off when they were dry, and so we do not have fixes for when the birds were stationary at the colony.
 It also seems like we often miss fixes when they are transiting to/from the colony.
-Therefore, crawl has inserted long periods (over a day in some cases) of low speed movement away from or towards the colony, when the bird was actually most likely at the colony incubating.
+Therefore, crawl has inserted long periods (over a day in some cases) of low speed movement between the end of one foraging bout and the start of another, when the bird was most likely at the colony incubating.
 I expect this over-abundance of points near the colony would bias our habitat models, and so I have removed the points in these sections of the trips.

 This has the downside that we do not know exactly when a trip started or finished, but the resulting approximate start and finish times for the